Workshops

 For several years I have proposed using Skills Workshops to teach evolving consumer technologies, such as digital imaging applications.
 I believe that developing a self-learning, workshop-based environment for certain computer skills and equipment better serves the needs and challenges of our students in the long term.

-Skills Workshops encourage independent learning, allow more class time to be devoted to collaborative, principle-based, learning objectives in the primary courses, and give students faculty-supported lab hours.
+Skills Workshops encourage independent learning, allow more class time to be devoted to collaborative, principle-based, creative learning objectives in the primary courses, and give students faculty-supported lab hours.